Skip to content

 Audio languages

-Depending on your plan and on the event's broadcast protocol there may be an additional languages panel.
-This allows you to make extra audio languages available in the embedded player (note that they can be changed after the player is embedded).
+Depending on your plan and on the event's broadcast protocol it may be possible to add extra audio languages to the live stream (= selectable in the embedded player).

-If your broadcast protocol supports Translate@Home, you can add as many extra audio languages as allowed by your plan (keep in mind that floor audio also counts as a language).
+Translate@Home is the name of the solution for Remote Simultaneous Interpretation (RSI) in Clevercast.
+If your broadcast protocol supports it, you can add as many extra audio languages as allowed by your plan (keep in mind that floor audio also counts as a language).

 For each T@H language, Clevercast creates an interpreter room for remote simultaneous interpretation, protected by a secret key in the URL.
 Interpreters use this room to watch and listen to the incoming video stream, while simultaneously translating it.
 Use the 'Open room' link to go to the interpreter room, and 'Copy' to send the URL to your interpreter(s).
 If an interpreter needs to translate two languages during the same event, add the second language using 'Add 2nd language'.